MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 `MPC_FAN_0_ALL_HOTENDS` and `MPC_FAN_0_ACTIVE_HOTEND`: Marlin assumes fan _N_ cools parts printed by hotend _N_.
 However some multi-hotend machines have only one fan.
-In these cases MPC needs to know whether the cooling fan cools all hotends simultatneously or whether it cools only the active hotend.
+In these cases MPC needs to know whether the cooling fan cools all hotends simultaneously or whether it cools only the active hotend.
 Enable the appropriate option.

 `FILAMENT_HEAT_CAPACITY_PERMM`: MPC models heat loss from melting filament.
 Set the filament heat capacity here.

 `MPC_SMOOTHING_FACTOR`, `MPC_MIN_AMBIENT_CHANGE` and `MPC_STEADYSTATE`: These may be tweaked for stability.
-See the alogithm description for details.
+See the algorithm description for details.

 # Tweaking MPC

-The advanced configuration options may offer benefits to some users.
+The advanced configuration options may offer stability benefits to some users.
 However by far the most common reason for tweaking MPC is when there is a fixed offset between the set temperature and the actual temperature.
 The MPC algorithm will eliminate this offest over time, but the effect may return when parameters such as fan speed change.
 A fixed offset like this will be caused by `MPC_AMBIENT_XFER_COEFF`, `MPC_AMBIENT_XFER_COEFF_FAN255`